 In terms of personally identifiable information, we store a name and email address, but you are welcome to use a pseudonym.

-It’s also worth noting that an attacker who gained full control of this database could theoretically change these xpubs and addresses in an attempt to fool users into depositing assets into the wrong wallet, but we have mitigations in place to significantly hinder this, and we’re making improvements which will remove it as an attack vector entirely.
+It's also worth noting that an attacker who gained full control of this database could theoretically change these xpubs and addresses in an attempt to fool users into depositing assets into the wrong wallet, but we have mitigations in place to hinder this significantly, and we're making improvements which will remove it as an attack vector entirely.
+You can also set up a watch-only wallet if this is a concern for you and double-check every address generated in your Casa app before you send to it.